 After the postman left, Riza turned back to the man on the phone.
 Just at that moment, First Lieutenant Heymans Breda slammed down the receiver and swore.

 "Problems in paradise Breda?" the man with the cigarette smirked.

 "The Xingese ambassador refuses to even discuss vehicle trading with Amestris!
 With all the other trading we're doing with Xing, it would be wise to use the vehicles we're using to transport the goods in Xing.
 Especially in the nobility…"

 Havoc shrugged.
 "Hope the kid's okay.
 Anyway, did mail just get here?
-I think Breda was expecting some love letters from Cynthia," he sniggered.
-Breda elbowed him in the shoulder and took his seat next to his friend.
+I think Breda was expecting some love letters from Cynthia." he sniggered.
+Breda elbowed him in the shoulder but took his seat next to his friend.

-"The mail did get here," Riza went to the General's desk and sifted through the somewhat small stack.
+"The mail did get here," Riza crossed over to the General's desk and sifted through the somewhat small stack.
 "Oh, look."
 She grinned.
 "I'm pretty sure these are invitations."
 She passed them all out, leaving Fuery's and the General's on the large desk.
-"So Edward and Winry are finally getting married," she mused.
+"So Edward and Winry are finally getting married." she mused, unsurprised.

 Brigadier General Roy Mustang swept off his imposing black overcoat and hung it up, making his way to his desk.
-"So Fullmetal's popped the question, eh?" he sat down and picked up his own letter.
-On the front of the envelope was handwritten:
+"So Fullmetal's popped the question, eh?"
+He sat down and picked up his own letter.
+On the front of the envelope was handwritten in red ink:

 Brigadier General Roy Mustang, Flame Alchemist

 Tearing open the envelope, two cards fell out.
-Riza noticed this and frowned, moving her hands behind her back to better reach the pistol there.
-Hopefully the second card did not contain any threats or explosives, should the letter be sent falsely.
-Roy, however, picked up both cards and opened the one containing the wedding invitation.
+Riza noticed this and frowned, moving her hands behind her back to reach the pistol nestled there.
+Hopefully, the second card did not contain any threats or explosives—should the letter be sent falsely.
+Roy, however, picked up both cards and opened the thinner one containing the wedding invitation.